LindenLiu/espreiuno/README.md

 Here is the list of the features plan to implemented:
 - **Temperature control**
 - [x] PID Control for Brewing
-- ~~ [ ] PID Parameters Auto tuning ~~ The library is too large.
+- [ ] ~~PID Parameters Auto tuning.~~ The library is too large.
 Eat about half size of the code space.
 And it's almost one time thing.
 - [x] RTD Temperature sensor
 - [x] Steam Temperature control
 - **Brewing**